IRS Form 6252 Instructions

 Enter one of the following codes, based upon the circumstances of the installment sale.

 - Sale property is timeshare or residential lot.
+The Internal Revenue Service considers this to be unimproved land, not an existing rental property.

 - Sale by an individual of personal-use property (within the meaning of Internal Revenue Code Section 1275(b)(3)).